 One of the features that Canon highlights with this camera is the in-body stabilization.
 This camera can provide eight stops of Shake Correction when equipped with RF lenses.

 This may make for a good vlogging camera with the combination of the vari-angle touchscreen display and Shake Correction.

 RF lens mount

 This camera uses an RF lens instead of the more popular EF mount in other Canon cameras.
 Canon claims the RF lenses work very well to stabilize this camera, so I’m sure that was one of their main concerns.

 EF lenses can be used with an adapter, but this is still something to remember.
 There currently isn’t a huge selection of RF lenses.

 If you’re looking for a budget-friendly beginner Canon camera for video, this is a great choice.

 |RF lens mount

 Better options in general price range

-I still want to stress how important it is to learn how to use these types of cameras before buying something higher end.
+I still want to stress the importance of learning to use these types of cameras before buying something higher-end.